github-changelog-generator/github-changelog-generator/README.md

 - ***I already use GitHub Releases.
 Why do I need this?***

 GitHub Releases is a very good thing.
 And it's very good practice to maintain it (not so much people using it yet)! :congratulations:

+*BDW: I would like to support GitHub Releases in [next releases](https://github.com/skywinder/github-changelog-generator/issues/56) ;)*

-I'm not try to compare quality of auto-generated and manually generated logs.
+I'm not try to compare quality of auto-generated and manually generated logs.. but:

-The Changelog like this sometimes really helps.
+The auto generated Changelog really helps even if you manually fill Releases notes!

 For example:

 When I found a closed bug - it's very useful to understand, in which release it was fixed.
 In that case you can easily find this issue by \# in `CHANGELOG.md`.